 4.4 Know how to configure applications with persistent storage

 5.5 Troubleshoot cluster component failure

 5.6 Troubleshoot networking

-Online (5 Days).
-Due to COVID-19 restrictions, Onelity offers remote courses.
-However each participant still receives a hard copy of all training material.
+Οnelity offers both on-site and remote courses.
+When training takes place online, each participant still receives a hard copy of all training material.